Samsung Electronics sees gradual chip rebound in 2020 after fourth-quarter profit plunge

-The South Korean conglomerate reported operating profit of 7.16 trillion won ($6.13 billion), down 34% and in line with its own previous estimate.
+The South Korean conglomerate reported operating profit of 7.16 trillion won (4.7 billion pounds), down 34% and in line with its own previous estimate.
 Net profit fell 38% to 5.2 trillion won, with revenue easing 1% to 59.9 trillion won - also meeting estimates.

 “Looking ahead to 2020, Samsung expects improvements in overall business performance but also sees continued uncertainties in the global business environment,” Samsung said in a statement.
 It didn’t identify particular issues that could affect its operations.